 Venice is known for its canals: carefully planned urban environments that form a network of public spaces within the city.
 Even more interesting are the ubiquitous pozzo that exist in many of the city’s campos or squares.
 Historically, surrounded by the lagoon, Venice was always in need of fresh water for drinking.
 The solution was thousands of rainwater cisterns (pozzo) below the pavement of public squares and courtyards.

 The surfaces encircling the cistern were sloping; when it rained, water from the surrounding ground and roofs would run towards one of the four drains which surrounded the cistern.
 The rainwater would subsequently filter through layers of sand and gravel and into the base of the well where it would be stored until it was pumped up by residents for use.
-The water was shared by residents and used as needed.
+The water was shared by residents and used as needed, but there wasn’t a discount filter store like there is now a days, residents were just consuming contaminated water.
 Strict laws regulated the purity of the water, and the amount that could be drawn.
 The wells, as they are often called, are an example of a simple adaptation that became an integral part of the city’s fabric.
 Although no longer in use, many wells still exist today.

 In Freiburg—a beautiful city on the edge of the Black Forest where I lived for a semester a few years ago—there are small canals called Bächle which run through most streets and alleyways in the old city.
 They were built out of necessity: they were once the city’s water supply and brought water in from the Dreisam river.
 The Bächle fed water to the city’s fountains similar to the system in Rome and, after running through the streets, leftover water was used to irrigate fields outside the city.